Khasab

-Purple - Portuguese in the Persian Gulf in the 16th and 17th century.
-Main cities, ports and routes.
+Purple - Portuguese in the Persian Gulf in the 16th and 17th centuries.
+Main cities, ports, and routes.

 Khasab (خَصَب) is a town and capital of the Musandam Governorate which is an exclave of Oman bordering the United Arab Emirates at the tip of the Musandam Peninsula by the Strait of Hormuz.
 It has been dubbed the "Norway of Arabia" because of its extensive fjord-like craggy inlets and desolate mountainscapes.

 The town is surrounded by the northern mountains of the Western Hajar Range.
-Khasab has a fully functional hospital and several hotels, beaches and parks across the city.
+Khasab has a fully functional hospital and several hotels, beaches, and parks across the city.
 The city's population is dominated by ethnic Omanis from the mainland.
 Khasab also has a fort which is known as Khasab Fort.
-The sea port is dominated by the dhows which take tourists for a cruise across the natural, dry "fjords".
+The seaport is dominated by the dhows which take tourists for a cruise across the natural, dry "fjords".

-The town is a popular tourist spot for residents of the UAE as the Khasab - Tibat road provides access to the town from the UAE by connecting with the E11 Highway in the UAE side.
-The town can also be accessed by the ferry which is maintained by the Government.
+The town is a popular tourist spot for residents of the UAE as the Khasab–Tibat road provides access to the town from the UAE by connecting with the E11 Highway on the UAE side.
+The town can also be accessed by the ferry, which is maintained by the Government.
 The ferries are modern.

 History

-The Portuguese built a fort at Khasab at the beginning of the 17th century, at the height of their naval presence in the region.
+The Portuguese occupied Khasab at the beginning of the 16th century, and they later built a fort to protect the town at the beginning of the 17th century, at the height of their naval presence in the region.
 The natural harbour gave shelter from rough seas.
-Unlike many forts, which were built on high ground for defensive purposes, Khasab fort was designed as a supply point for dates and water for Portuguese ships sailing through the strait.
+Unlike many forts, which were built on high ground for defensive purposes, Khasab Fort was designed as a supply point for dates and water for Portuguese ships sailing through the strait.
 Today, Khasab is protected from floods by three large dams.